 If you are a fairly hardworking person who wants to better themselves, progress, take their job quite seriously, and is competitive, you may find it hard to find many people with the same level of ambition and stamina.

-If you want to invest more in your work, in the nights, weekends – Austrians might take you for crazy.
-The attitude to work in Austria something between Italian and German.
+If you want to invest more in your work during the nights or weekends – Austrians might take you for crazy.
+The attitude to work in Austria is something between Italian and German.

 If your goal is to climb the career ladder and work hard, consider moving to Germany instead.

 If you don’t plan to learn German, life in Austria will be difficult for you.
-Most people speak English here yes, but it’s generalized.
-You might meet many people who haven’t spoken the English word for years.
+Most people speak English here, yes, but it’s generalized.
+You might meet many people who haven’t spoken English for years.

-In urban Austria, big cities like Vienna it will be easier to live without German.
+In urban Austria, large cities like Vienna, it will be easier to live without German.
 However, you need to understand that you are missing a huge part of the experience.

-“Locals can be a little rejecting to foreigners especially if you do not speak German.”Expats
+“Locals can be a little rejecting to foreigners especially if you don’t speak German.”Expats

 Reason 17.
 Dead Sundays